epi2me-labs/wf-metagenomics/docs/quickstart.md

 Two different communities can host the same number of different taxonomic groups (i.e. they have the same richness), but they can have different evenness.
 For instance, if there is one taxon whose abundance is much larger in one community compared to the other.

 To provide a quick overview of the diversity of the microbial community, we provide some of the most common indices calculated by a specific taxonomic rank <sup>[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4224527/)</sup>.
-This rank can be chosen by the user providind the flag *--bracken_level* and the desired rank: 'D'=Domain,'P'=Phylum, 'C'=Class, 'O'=Order, 'F'=Family, 'G'=Genus, 'S'=Species.
+This rank can be chosen by the user providind the flag `--taxonomic_rank` and the desired rank: 'D'=Domain,'P'=Phylum, 'C'=Class, 'O'=Order, 'F'=Family, 'G'=Genus, 'S'=Species.
 By default, the rank is 'S' (species level).
 Some of these indices are:

 * Shannon Diversity Index (H): Shannon entropy approaches zero when one of the taxa is much more abundant than the others.
 ```math